nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 ```

 :::danger[Caution]
-This property is mutable.
-Mutating this property will not impact the Chronos instance itself but the property will simply be overwritten.
+This property is mutable, but modifying it has no effect on the `Chronos` instance.
+Any logic that relies on the mutated value may behave incorrectly, as `Chronos` internally derives its actual state from private fields.
 :::

 #### `$tzTracker?: $TimeZoneIdentifier | TimeZone | UTCOffset`

 :::danger
-_**[Protected]**_ Internal tracker to identify instances created by the [`timeZone()`](Chronos/conversion#timezone) method.
-Used for internal state management and should not be accessed directly in most cases. _NEVER MUTATE THIS PROPERTY UNLESS NEEDED!_
+_**[Protected]**_ Internal flag used to track instances created via the [`timeZone()`](Chronos/conversion#timezone) method.
+This value participates in the internal resolution of time-zone name, identifier, and offset. _Although it is protected_, it can still be mutated in JavaScript/TypeScript; doing so may de-synchronize these time-zone properties and lead to inconsistent results.
+Avoid modifying this field unless you fully understand the implications.
 :::

 ### Available Methods